dixondan/UCD-ECL290-GEE/README.md

 # Google Earth Engine

-These are files to build a github website hosting the [geohackweek](https://geohackweek.github.io/ghw2017) Google Earth Engine [tutorial](https://geohackweek.github.io/GoogleEarthEngine).
+These are files to build a github website hosting the course info for ECL290: Geospatial Cloud Computing with Google Earth Engine [tutorial](https://dixondan.github.io/UCD-ECL290-GEE/).

 Github automatically renders these files using Ruby to build the website.

 Pull-requests to expand on our tutorial content are encouraged.
 Changes can be made to the markdown files located in the [episodes folder](https://github.com/geohackweek/GoogleEarthEngine/tree/gh-pages/_episodes)